Get 50% off your first 3 months with code FELIX50. Ends 31/01 (unless extended). New customers only. T+C apply.

 1. Download the app or continue on the web to sign up

 2. Order your SIM with free express delivery

 Whether it’s good or bad, we take all feedback seriously.
 If you’re dissatisfied with our products or service, we want to know about it.
 We treat every complaint seriously and will do all we can to resolve your concerns as quickly as possible.

 A complaint is any expression of dissatisfaction or grievance made to us about our products or services, or the way we have managed a complaint.
 We don’t treat the first time you contact us to request information or support, or to report a fault of service as a complaint, unless you ask us to.
 If we’re unsure if you want to make a complaint, we’ll ask you.
 You have every right to make a complaint - we won’t charge you, or treat you any differently if you do.
 Knowing when we haven’t got it right helps us to identify ways to continually improve, and helps us to continue to offer you the products and service you deserve.

-There are multiple ways you can lodge a complaint with felix, who are available to discuss your complaints with you between 8am and 8pm AEST, 7 days a week;
+There are multiple ways you can lodge a complaint with felix, who are available to discuss your complaints with you between 8am to 8pm Monday-Friday, 9am to 6pm weekends/holidays Sydney time;

 In-app message chat in the felix app

 Web message chat on the felix helpsite Contact Us section

 Submit an online form via the felix helpsite Contact Us section